 In addition to bringing charges in criminal or civil court, you may also seek recourse through the university disciplinary process if the accused is a student by contacting MTSU Judicial Affairs, 615-898-2750.
 For more information about this process, refer to the Student Disciplinary Rules.

 Sexual violence incidents can be reported to the Title IX Coordinator.
-This will result in an investigation being opened pursuant to MTSU Policy I.01.22 Discrimination and Harassment – Complaint and Investigation Procedure.
+This will result in an investigation being opened pursuant to MTSU Policy I:01:23 Misconduct, Discrimination, and Harassment Based on Sex (including pregnancy, sexual orientation, and gender/identity/expression).

 Reporting a sexual assault to University officials or filing a police report creates a record should you decide to sign a criminal complaint.
 MTSU University Police, MTSU Student Health Services, and MTSU Student Affairs must inform University administration and local law enforcement that an alleged sexual assault has occurred.
 Once reported, the decision to continue with criminal proceedings is determined based on the evidence collected and by the District Attorney.